Silhouettes

 Rays of light penetrate a spruce plantation, Velling Skov, Jutland, Denmark.
 (Photos copyright © by Kaj Halberg)

 Winter stems of great mullein (Verbascum thapsus) stand out against sea water, Nature Reserve Vorsø, Jutland, Denmark.
-This plant is described in depth on the page Plants: Plants in folklore and poetry.
+This plant is described on the page Plants: Plants in folklore and poetry.
 (Photo copyright © by Kaj Halberg)

 In the past, all grey langurs on the Indian Subcontinent were regarded as belonging to a single species, Semnopithecus entellus, which was divided into six subspecies.
 However, recent morphological studies, combined with DNA-analyses, have revealed that the grey langurs should be regarded as six full species: northern plains langur (S. entellus), terai langur (S. hector), Nepal langur (S. schistaceus), Kashmir langur (S. ajax), black-footed langur (S. hypoleucos), and tufted langur (S. priam).